nguyen-gia-hien-tu/CS1XA3/Project01/README.md

 ## Feature 6: Find Tag
 * __Description:__ This feature:
     * Prompts the user a for a __Tag__ (a single word) using `read` command
-    * Create a log file `CS1XA3/Project01/Tag.log` where `Tag` is the name of the Tag that the user provided (overwrite the file if the file doesn't already exist)
+    * Creates a log file `CS1XA3/Project01/Tag.log` where `Tag` is the name of the Tag that the user provided (overwrite the file if the file doesn't already exist)
     * Finds all the lines that begin with a comment (#) and iclude the __Tag__ in all python files, then put them in `CS1XA3/Project01/Tag.log`
 * __Execution:__ Execute this feature by typing `6` when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__